rancher/docs/content/k3s/latest/en/installation/airgap/_index.md

 Upgrading an air-gap environment can be accomplished in the following manner:

 1. Download the new air-gap images (tar file) from the [releases](https://github.com/rancher/k3s/releases) page for the version of K3s you will be upgrading to.
 Place the tar in the `/var/lib/rancher/k3s/agent/images/` directory on each node.
 Delete the old tar file.
 2. Copy and replace the old K3s binary in `/usr/local/bin` on each node.
 Copy over the install script at https://get.k3s.io (as it is possible it has changed since the last release).
-Run the script again just as you had done in the past with the same enviornment variables.
+Run the script again just as you had done in the past with the same environment variables.
 3. Restart the K3s service (if not restarted automatically by installer).